Who are the Institutional Holders in Bloom Energy Corporation (BE)?

 Bloom Energy Corporation (BE) Insider Activity

-A total of 42 insider transactions have happened at Bloom Energy Corporation (BE) in the last six months, with sales accounting for 15 and purchases happening 27 times.
-The most recent transaction is an insider sale by Griffiths Glen, the company’s EVP, Services.
-SEC filings show that Griffiths Glen sold 787 shares of the company’s common stock on Aug 29 at a price of $25.85 per share for a total of $20344.0.
-Following the sale, the insider now owns 0.34 million shares.
+A total of 37 insider transactions have happened at Bloom Energy Corporation (BE) in the last six months, with sales accounting for 10 and purchases happening 27 times.
+The most recent transaction is an insider sale by SODERBERG SHAWN MARIE, the company’s EVP, GC & Secretary.
+SEC filings show that SODERBERG SHAWN MARIE sold 3,345 shares of the company’s common stock on Sep 16 at a price of $24.64 per share for a total of $82421.0.
+Following the sale, the insider now owns 0.35 million shares.

-Bloom Energy Corporation disclosed in a document filed with the SEC on Aug 29 that Moore Sharelynn Faye (EVP, Chief Marketing Officer) sold a total of 7,107 shares of the company’s common stock.
-The trade occurred on Aug 29 and was made at $25.76 per share for $0.18 million.
-Following the transaction, the insider now directly holds 37314.0 shares of the BE stock.
+Bloom Energy Corporation disclosed in a document filed with the SEC on Sep 16 that Sridhar KR (Chairman & CEO) sold a total of 11,500 shares of the company’s common stock.
+The trade occurred on Sep 16 and was made at $24.59 per share for $0.28 million.
+Following the transaction, the insider now directly holds 0.48 million shares of the BE stock.